Produced, Written by BZ Goldberg, Justine Shapiro

 The false implication is that Israel imprisons people solely for their political opinions.

 Concealed from the viewer is the fact that the Popular Front for the Liberation of Palestine (PFLP) in which Sanabel’s father holds a leadership position is not simply a “political faction” but a terrorist group, on the list of foreign terrorist organizations by the U.S., Canada, EU and other Western countries.
 The PFLP is considered the pioneer of the commercial airline hijackings of the 1960s and 70s.
-Some of the PFLP’s best known hijackings include the 1972 murder of two dozen passengers at Israel’s international Lod airport, perpetrated with a Japanese terrorist organization, and the 1976 hijacking of an Air France flight bound for Tel Aviv, diverted to Entebbe, Uganda with the help of the radical West Baader-Meinhof Gang.
+Some of the PFLP’s best known hijackings include the 1972 murder of two dozen passengers at Israel’s international Lod airport, perpetrated with a Japanese terrorist organization, and the 1976 hijacking of an Air France flight bound to Paris from Tel Aviv, diverted to Entebbe, Uganda with the help of the German Revolutionary Cells, a spinoff of the radical Baader-Meinhof Gang.
 That attack triggered the now-famous Entebbe rescue where Israeli commandos, led by current Prime Minister Benjamin Netanyahu’s older brother Jonathan – who lost his life in the operation – raided the plane on the tarmac to free the hostages.

 The terrorist group was also responsible for numerous murders and bombings of civilian targets over the years, including the assassination of Member of Parliament Rehavam Ze’evi in 2001 and most recently, the 2014 massacre of worshippers in a synagogue in the Western Jerusalem suburb of Har Nof.